Top Ways To Get Connected to the Tech Community in Boulder & Denver

-Earlier this month we shared tips from our Texas crew on how to get plugged in to the Austin tech scene.
+We've shared tips from our Texas crew on how to get plugged into the Austin tech scene.
 Since we are equally invested here in Colorado, we thought a similar overview of how to get connected to the tech community in Boulder and Denver was merited.

 We break down the top ways to get connected to the tech community in Colorado into four categories: